-Why Fuse Keeps Blowing in Car?
+Why Does My Fuse Keep Blowing in The Car?

 Usually, the mechanics these days, replace the faulty fuse without looking further into the causes of its occurrence.
 As a result, the fuse keeps blowing in the car often.
 So, if you wish to get rid of this problem from its roots, consider looking for the culprits causing the continual blow of the same fuse in the car.

-When the wires of the amplifier are connected in the wrong fuse or being tossed in the vehicle, it damages the internal structure of the component and causes the fuse to blow up as soon the power is supplied.
+When the wires of the amplifier are connected in the wrong fuse or being tossed in the vehicle, it damages the internal structure of the component and causes the fuse to blow up as soon as the power is supplied.

 Otherwise, it would end up damaging the car’s components by causing a fire in the electrical system of the vehicle.
-So, whenever the amplifiers are installed, do check the power wire and the fuse opening to avoid any sort of damage.
+So, whenever the amplifiers are installed, check the power wire and the fuse opening to avoid any sort of damage.

 2. Resistance

 The damaged power wire or the one lesser in diameter causes the abundance of resistance.
-As a result, the amp has to work hard, resulting more heat in the system, which let the fuse, keeps blowing in car.
+As a result, the amp has to work hard, resulting in more heat in the system, which let the fuse, keeps blowing in car.

 How fuse keeps blowing in car